-The Contractor must use non-company customized versions of MCG and InterQual or other commercially available criteria when such products are used for utilization management reviews.
-The contractor is expected to always use MCG and InterQual for the following utilization management reviews; acute inpatient, skilled nursing facility, acute inpatient rehab, long-term acute care facility and behavioral health inpatient.
+The Contractor is expected to always use MCG or InterQual for the following utilization management reviews; acute inpatient, skilled nursing facility, acute inpatient rehab, long-term acute care facility and behavioral health inpatient.

-For areas not addressed by IHCP criteria and MCG/InterQual, the MCE may develop their own practice guidelines and criteria, but it must be approved by the State and made available to the State.
+For areas not addressed by the IHCP defined hierarchy, the Contractor may develop their own practice guidelines and criteria, but it must be approved by the State and made available to the State.
 In accordance with 42 CFR 438.236(b)(1)-(2), the Contractor must establish and maintain medical management criteria and practice guidelines in accordance with State and federal regulations that are based on valid and reliable clinical evidence or consensus among clinical professionals in a particular field and consider the needs of the Contractor's members.
 Pursuant to 42 CFR 438.210(b)(3), the Contractor must consult with contracting health care professionals in developing and adopting practice guidelines and must have mechanisms in place to ensure consistent application of review criteria for authorization decisions and consult with the provider that requested the services when appropriate in accordance with 42 CFR 438.210(b)(1) and 42 CFR 438.210(b)(2)(i)-(ii).
 The Contractor shall ensure that decisions regarding utilization management, enrollee education, coverage of services, and other areas to which practice guidelines apply are consistent with such practice guidelines per 42 CFR 438.236(d).
 Practice guidelines and criteria must be submitted to the State for approval prior to implementation by the Contractor through the standard document review process.
+The Contractor must periodically review and update the guidelines and post the guidelines on their website for member and provider viewing.

 The Contractor's prior authorization requirements must comply with the requirements for parity in mental health and substance use disorder benefits in 42 CFR 438.910(d).

 If the Contractor chooses to utilize separate guidelines for physical health and behavioral health services, the Contractor shall demonstrate that the use of separate guidelines would have no negative impact on members, and would not otherwise violate the Contractor's requirements under the Mental Health Parity and Addiction Equity Act (MHPAEA).